3GPP SCEF Primer

 SCEF offers RESTful APIs to the Enterprise, making it easy for the Enterprise to develop applications that may benefit from network information.
 For example, an application may want to know if a UE is currently reachable.
 If it is not, then have SCEF send a notification to the application when the UE becomes reachable.

-For Accounting, the model is straightforward, albeit, the details are not all completed.
-The 3GPP network elements continue to generate charging events or CDRs for activity regarding a UE, e.g., for sending an SMS message to a UE.
-Charging events for NIDD and Monitoring by SCEF have been defined.
-SCEF may also charge for API usage, but such definition is outside of the scope of 3GPP.
+For Accounting, the model is straightforward, albeit, the details are yet to be defined.
+The 3GPP network elements continue to generate CDRs for activity regarding a UE, e.g., for sending an SMS message to a UE.
+In addition, SCEF may generate CDRs for use of its APIs.
+More specifically, SCEF creates Charging Events, and these can be used for either offline or online charging.

 The APIs do not require MSISDN to identify the UE.
 The Enterprise may use an external ID, e.g., email@example.com.
 SCEF interrogates the HSS to get the 3GPP identifier that is associated with the external ID.
 This provides convenience, flexibility and MSISDN security for the Enterprise.